mariamair/group-into-intervals/README.md

 ## Statistical background
-The number of intervals (a.k.a. classes) is calculated with Sturges' formula `k = 1 + 3.322 * log(number of data points)`.
+The **number of intervals** (a.k.a. _classes_ or _bins_) is calculated with Sturges' formula `k = 1 + 3.322 * log10(number of data points)`.
-The interval width (or class width) is calculated by dividing the range of the dataset with the number of intervals.
+The **interval width** (or _class width_) is calculated by dividing the range of the dataset with the number of intervals.
 In case the interval width multiplied with the number of intervals is too small to cover the range ot the dataset, the interval width is increased by 1 until the range is covered.

 For more information about Sturges' rule and criticism of it, see [Wikipedia](https://en.wikipedia.org/wiki/Sturges%27s_rule).

 ## Installation
-To add the module to your application run
+To add the module to your application, run:
 ```
 git submodule add https://github.com/mariamair/group-into-intervals
 ```

-To get the latest update of the module run
+To get the latest update of the module, run:
 ```
 git submodule update --remote
 ```